 5. Finally, measure out the appropriate amount of pumpkin puree for this recipe: 425 grams, or about 2 tablespoons shy of 2 cups.

-Aquafaba is one of the ways I keep this pumpkin bread light and tender, so I wouldn’t recommend substituting it.
+Aquafaba is one of the ways I keep this pumpkin bread light and tender, so I wouldnโt recommend substituting it.
+A lot of recipes suggest using flax eggs but in my experience, it results in a denser and less tender loaf.

 If unfrosted, store it covered or wrapped in plastic on the counter for up to 5 days.
 If you make the maple tahini icing, you can leave it at room temperature but it’s best to pour the icing only over the amount of bread you plan to eat that day (to prevent sogginess).
 If making the cream cheese icing, store the bread covered in the fridge for at least 5 days.